-This course explores the social construct of collective memory as shaped through historical events and recorded through archival records in the colonial and postcolonial societies of the Caribbean.
-It focuses on the remains of the past - the written (archival materials), the unwritten (the oral artefacts) as tradition and well as contemporary textual and non-textual records in order arrive at a better understanding of societies which have suffered long periods of colonialism and their emergence into collective recognitions of nationalism and identity.
+This course explores the social construct of collective memory as shaped through historical events and recorded through archival records in the colonial and post-colonial societies of the Caribbean.
+It focuses on the remains of the past - the written (archival materials), the unwritten (the oral tradition and artefacts) as well as contemporary textual and non-textual records in order arrive at a better understanding of societies which have suffered long periods of colonialism and their emergence into collective recognitions of nationalism and identity.
 Records creation, keeping, preservation and dissemination are crucial factors in society's understanding of the process of memory construction, public history display, commemoration, the writing of history, and the formulation and articulation of political and national identities.